jaeyk/comp_thinking_social_science/docs/03_tidy_data.md

 Experimenters!
 Consider writing and registering a pre-analysis before running your experiment.
 Here are tools that can help to create a pre-registration so easily.
 The following information comes from David Broockman's [very helpful Twitter thread](https://twitter.com/dbroockman/status/1350897814499336192).

 1. Write code using fake data.
-If you are using , you can generate test responses using the platform: https://www.qualtrics.com/support/survey-platform/survey-module/survey-tools/generating-test-responses/
+If you are using, you can generate test responses using the platform: https://www.qualtrics.com/support/survey-platform/survey-module/survey-tools/generating-test-responses/

 2. Register the pre-analysis using [ASPREDICTED](https://aspredicted.org/), "a platform that makes it easy for researchers to pre-register their studies, and easy for others to read and evaluate those pre-registrations."
 It creates an anonymized PDF file filled with the answers you provided and a blinded link.